mstksg/inCode/copy/entries/regexp.md

 programming, and I hope that demonstrating that they are pretty straightforward to implement using free structures will help you see the value in free structures without getting too bogged down in the details!

+All of the code in this post is [available online][code] as a "stack executable".
+When you run it (`./regexp.hs`), you'll load up a *ghci* session with all of the definitions in scope, so you can play around with the functions and types :)

+!!![code]:misc/regexp.hs

 Regular Languages
 -----------------